We meet every Monday evening at 8pm.

 If you would like to have a go contact our Squire, or,

 come along on Monday nights to the Hut, in the back garden of The Mason's Arms in Headington Quarry (OX3 8LH).

 It's FUN! and helps to keep us fit!

-Look out for our advertisement in the Headington Monthly Magazine, and in Shire Folk magazine!
+Look out for our advertisement in Shire Folk magazine!

-Headington Quarry Morris Dancers practice every Monday night from 8.00pm to 9.00pm in the´Hut´ which is situated in the garden of The Masons Arms public house.
-(Quarry School Place, OX3 8LH.
+Headington Quarry Morris Dancers practice every Monday night from 8.00pm to 9.00pm in the function room which is situated in the garden of The Masons Arms public house.
+(Quarry School Place, OX3 8LH).